AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/volume_android.md

 # Adjust the Volume

-This article shows you how to set audio recording, audio mixing, audio playback and in-ear monitoring volume.
+This page shows you how to set audio recording, audio mixing, audio playback and in-ear monitoring volume.

 ## Understand the tech